mattreecebentley/Windows-10-11-Simplifier/readme.md

 * Enables installation of Win11 even on older computers while preventing it from automatically upgrading to it (user choice only)
 * Stops Windows Defender from using more than 20% (average) CPU during scans
 * Changes Win10 mode to Dark while keeping apps Light (ie. custom)
+* Runs "DISM /Online /Cleanup-image /Restorehealth" followed by "sfc /scannow" to fix any potential Windows system file issues (occasionally, this actually fixes stuff) (OPTIONAL)
+* Enables Group Policy Editor (gpedit.msc) for all versions of Windows 10 (OPTIONAL)
+* Runs chkdsk /f or chkdsk /f /r on system drive on next boot (OPTIONAL)
 * Changes desktop background to a solid color - plum color by default (OPTIONAL)
 * Reboots once script has finished (OPTIONAL)
 * Checks disk for filesystem errors and bad sectors on the next reboot (OPTIONAL)